18th International Conference on

 The conference quickly achieved international success in the field of vision control, with an unique audience among the many existing scientific conference cycles.

-The 18th international edition of the QCAV conference will be held in Montenegro in June 2027.
+The 18th international edition of the QCAV conference will be held in Kotor, Montenegro in June 2027.

 Full paper submission via the conference management system.